New Regional Tours - Experience the Latest Innovation!

 Learn more about the featured tours at this year's event:

 Scaling from Lab to Field: Bioproduct Development at Iowa State University - Iowa State University

 Monday July 8, 8:00 AM - 12:30 PM

 Participants in this tour will learn about the integrated research being conducted at Iowa State University in collaboration with federal, state and industrial stakeholders along the full bioproducts value chain (production, feedstock logistics, processing, and utilization).
-Attendees will tour lab and bench scale research facilities at the ISU Biorenewables Laboratory the BioCentury Research Farm.
+Attendees will tour two sites: lab scale research facilities at the ISU Biorenewables Laboratory and pilot-scale facilities at the BioCentury Research Farm.
 Faculty involved in feedstock production and logistics, processing and utilization will lead the tour.

 Bayer and Corteva Agriscience Tour

 Monday July 8, 9:00 AM - 5:00 PM

 Participants in this tour get to explore local facilities of two leaders of the industry: Bayer and Corteva Agriscience.
 This multi-stop tour will feature tour of state- of-the-art seed treatment facilities, agronomy demonstrations, discussions on Plant Breeding, Digital Sciences, and more.